 The theme of this park centers around nature while implementing play features and recreational opportunities.
 The entry drive and bridge will be realigned along with the addition of a shelter, restroom, trail network, elevated play elements, nature play area, creek interaction zone and meadow as well as a parking lot for visitors.

-The design is now in the development phase.
+The park design is being finalized and construction should begin in 2020.
 Discover more about Hempstead Park.

 The Department reimagined Hanby Park integrating creative play, tourism and economic development into the historic district.
 The park, located at the mid-point of the Ohio-to-Erie Trail, has created a hub for social connectivity attracting thousands of people annually.
 It now includes a 24’ slide tower designed in an abstract formation that better resembles public art rather than a play structure, the community’s first spray ground, porch style swings and open space play.